California to spend $768M on electric vehicle infrastructure

 The funding includes $136 million by San Diego Gas & Electric Co. to provide rebates for as many as 60,000 customers to install home charging stations.

-Pacific Gas and Electric will build 230 direct current fast-charging stations, for a total of nearly $22.5 million.
-And Southern California Edison will outlay $343 million for the electrification of almost 8,500 medium- and heavy-duty vehicles including work trucks and construction equipment.
+Pacific Gas & Electric will build 230 direct current fast-charging stations, for a total of nearly $22.5 million.
+And PG&E and Southern California Edison will spend a combined $580 million to support the electrification of almost 15,000 medium- and heavy-duty vehicles including transit and school buses, semi-trucks, forklifts and cargo equipment at ports.

-"If we're successful with this and other electrification efforts already underway, much of the nation will likely follow California's lead, and together we will make a difference in the fight against climate change," said CPUC Commissioner Carla J. Peterman.
+"If we're successful with this and other electrification efforts already underway, much of the nation will likely follow California's lead," said CPUC Commissioner Carla J. Peterman.

 The utilities initially asked for $1 billion to implement the projects.
 After a series of workshops and hearings, the CPUC decided on a budget of approximately $738 million, with an additional $29.5 million for program evaluation.